IorioD/PdfSearcher/README.md

     .\start_search.bat
 ```
 If you only want to execute it.

 The folowing image shows the interactive GUI.
 ![Alt text](Gui.png "Home page")

+Once the search is completed, you can directly open the file by double clicking on the corresponding "file" cell of the results table.